incoder1/IO/README.md

 ### Code::Blocks IDE
-Open _io.cbp profile file, select configuration you'd like and build.
+Open __io.cbp__ progect file, select configuration you'd like and build.
 Same procedure for test and examples.
 MS VC++ compiler is not supported, use Visual Studio as described above.

 ### EXAMPLES